City walls of Warsaw

 The city walls of Warsaw are walls around Warsaw Old Town.
 They are composed of two lines: inner and outer, with several gates round the city.
 Originally raised between the 13th and 16th centuries, then rebuilt in 1950–1963, partly later.
-The best-preserved fragments of the fortification are those parallel to Podwale street, from the Warsaw Royal Castle to the Barbican Barbican and further to the Vistula Embankment.
+The best-preserved fragments of the fortification are those parallel to Podwale Street, from the Warsaw Royal Castle to the Barbican and further to the Vistula Embankment.